Teng Ming-Tun: Career

-His creations, based on figurative and impressionistic techniques, combine the moist and transparent nature of ink and the thick and opaque characteristics of dry brushwork of oil painting, presenting different abstract paintings.
-Using Chinese cursive strokes as elements, he combined dry oil painting and ink wet rendering to create ink cursive abstract paintings, showing new ideas in abstract creation of oil paintings.
-The launch of this series has opened up new forms of artistic expression for contemporary abstract art in Taiwan.
-Famous works include Taixu, an ink and cursive oil painting created in 2021, which predicted that the Event Horizon Telescope (EHT) international cooperation project would release Sagittarius A at the center of the Milky Way on the evening of May 12, 2022, Taiwan time.
+Teng shifted towards abstract painting in 2019, and produced a series of three works entitled: Ink and Wash Cursive, One is Everything, and Qi and Molecules.
+His abstract pieces, based on figurative and impressionistic techniques and inspired by forms in Chinese cursive calligraphy, combined wet ink and dry oil brushwork.
+The publication of these artworks has opened up new forms of artistic expression in Taiwanese abstract art.
+Notable works by Teng include Taixu, an ink and cursive oil painting created in 2021, which predicted that the Event Horizon Telescope (EHT) international cooperation project would release the image of Sagittarius A on the evening of May 12, 2022, Taiwan Time.

-In 2022, Teng started to create Soul of Mountains and Spirits of Trees, trying to use realistic techniques to depict and record the majestic mountains and forest scenery in Taiwan.
+In 2022, Teng began the Soul of Mountains and Spirits of Trees series, returning to more representational techniques to depict mountain and forest scenery in Taiwan.Simultaneously creating the "One Is Everything" abstract series, Part of his work is displayed in the Yongdu Art Museum.